On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: Proof of the Main Theorem

-The next lemma is stated in a quite general and conceptual framework for potential use in different contexts.
-For our purposes, it will be used for the isometry $U \!: \varphi \mapsto ( \varphi \circ f) \cdot Df$ on $L^1$ introduced above and the associated cocycle
+The Main Theorem can be established for $\mathbb{Z}$-actions as a consequence of the Key Lemma.
+However, the case of general Abelian groups of diffeomorphisms requires several adjustments.
+This is the reason why we start with a conceptual lemma that somewhat reduces the general case to that of $\mathbb{Z}$-actions.
+This is stated in a broad conceptual framework for potential use in different contexts.
+For our purposes, it will be used for the isometry $U \!: \varphi \mapsto ( \varphi \circ f) \cdot Df$ of $L^1$ and the associated cocycle

-{\bf Lemma 2.} {\em Let $U$ be a linear isometric action of a finitely-generated Abelian group $\Gamma$ on a Banach space $\mathbb{B}$, and let $c \!: \Gamma \to \mathbb{B}$ be a cocycle, that is, a function that satisfies the relation }
+\begin{lem} Let $U$ be a linear isometric action of a finitely-generated Abelian group $\Gamma$ on a Banach space $\mathbb{B}$, and let $c \!: \Gamma \to \mathbb{B}$ be a cocycle, that is, a function that satisfies the relation

-{\em Assume that, for every element $g$ of infinite order in $\Gamma$, one has }
+Assume that, for every element $g$ of infinite order in $\Gamma$, one has